platynowy/anki-manual-pl/browsing.md

 off, 2 and 3 will get the same position number (and it will thus be random which one comes up first).

-*Change Note Type* allows you to convert the selected notes from one type to another.
+*Zmień typ notatki* allows you to convert the selected notes from one type to another.
 For example, imagine you have a Russian note type and a Computer note type, and you accidentally added some computer-related text into a Russian note.
 You can use this option to fix that mistake.
 The scheduling of cards is not affected.

-*Select Notes* takes the currently selected cards, finds their notes, and then selects all cards of those notes.
+*Wybierz notatki* takes the currently selected cards, finds their notes, and then selects all cards of those notes.
 If your notes have only one card, this does nothing.

-The *Go* menu exists to provide keyboard shortcuts to jump to various parts of the browser, and to go up and down the card list.
+The *Idź* menu exists to provide keyboard shortcuts to jump to various parts of the browser, and to go up and down the card list.